Top MLB DFS building blocks for Wednesday

 Eric Karabell -- Gio Gonzalez, Washington Nationals

-The last time this veteran left-hander started a game and didn't end up with six or more innings and three or fewer runs allowed was in May, and since then Gonzalez has not only moved into the top-5 in baseball for ERA, but his strikeout rate has risen.
+The last time this veteran left-hander started a game and didn't end up with six or more innings and three or fewer runs allowed was in May, and since then Gonzalez has not only moved into the top five in baseball for ERA, but his strikeout rate has risen.
 One would think the Angels are formidable against lefties because they employ Mike Trout and Albert Pujols, but it's not true, and Trout's DL stint wasn't the reason.
 The Angels rank 28th in OPS against lefties.
 Doesn't matter, really.
 Gonzalez should be used against any foes at this point.

 Leo Howell -- Jacob deGrom, New York Mets

-The Mets' righty isn't the most consistent pitcher from a fantasy or reality standpoint, but if you want upside, he's got it in bunches.
-In his past four home starts, he's allowed three total earned runs across 15 hits with 35 strikeouts in 32 innings.
+The Mets righty isn't the most consistent pitcher from a fantasy or reality standpoint, but if you want upside, he's got it in bunches.
+In his past four home starts, he has allowed three total earned runs and 15 hits with 35 strikeouts in 32 innings.
 And those opponents have included the Nationals, Cubs and Rockies, all of which have better team OPS numbers this season than the Cardinals, who visit Citi Field this evening.

 Kyle Soppe -- Zack Greinke, Arizona Diamondbacks

-I hate going chalk as much as anyone, but there is no reason in rolling the dice if you don't have to.
-Greinke is striking batters out at the highest rate of his career while sustaining a ground ball rate well above his career average, a combination of statistics that is difficult to find in this the era of elevation.
-The Reds rely heavily on putting the ball in the air (sixth higher fly ball rate vs RHP this season), making this a battle of strengths in which Greinke won convincingly less than two weeks ago (7 IP, 4 H, 0 ER).
-Despite the high strikeout totals, the D-Backs' ace is averaging fewer pitches per inning than he has over the course of his career, a level of efficiency that helps Greinke rank as my top pitcher on tonight's slate.
+I hate going chalk as much as anyone, but there is no reason to roll the dice if you don't have to.
+Greinke is striking out batters at the highest rate of his career while sustaining a ground ball rate well above his career average, a combination of statistics that is difficult to find in this the era of elevation.
+The Reds rely heavily on putting the ball in the air (sixth-highest fly ball rate vs. RHPs this season), making this a battle of strengths in which Greinke won convincingly less than two weeks ago (7 IP, 4 H, 0 ER).
+Despite the high strikeout totals, the D-backs' ace is averaging fewer pitches per inning than he has over the course of his career, a level of efficiency that helps Greinke rank as my top pitcher on tonight's slate.